SWAN-community/swan/explainer-principles.md

 >   the entirety of the session.
 They will not be allowed to persist the data
 >   beyond the session.

-It is expected that a publisher will have a contractual relationship with a CMP for the purposes of enabling users to administer their SWAN data from the publishers web site.
+It is expected that a publisher will have a contractual relationship with a User Interface Provider (UIP) perhaps operated by a CMP for the purposes of enabling users to administer their SWAN data from the publishers web site.
 The publisher will also have a contractual relationship with the SWAN Operator to read the information.

 It is important to remember that the data returned from the SWAN to the publisher is most likely to have been already added by another CMP, and not the